 Editor’s note: This is the first post in an occasional series entitled “Rhizomes,” which highlights the experiences of environmental historians working beyond the professoriate.
-This interview features Will Knight, curator of agriculture and fisheries at Ingenium: Canada’s Museums of Science and Innovation.
+In this interview, series editor Tina Adcock speaks with Will Knight, curator of agriculture and fisheries at Ingenium: Canada’s Museums of Science and Innovation.

 Tell us about your path from graduate school to your current position/career.
 What key choices, encounters, or moments brought you to where you are today?

 The path from graduate school to my current job was unplanned, a product of circumstance and distraction.
 Out of all the choices and moments, three are worth relating.
 One was deciding to narrow my dissertation from a study of Canadian natural history museums to a single one, the Canadian Fisheries Museum (1884-1918) in Ottawa.
 Refocusing my project led me into a deeper encounter with the working life of one curator and one museum and, more broadly, with material culture.
 I said to myself, at one point, “This research might be good preparation for a museum career.”

 More practically speaking, I participated in two public history projects during my studies at Carleton University that both distracted me from my dissertation and set me on a museological trajectory.
 The first was an exhibition at Ottawa’s Bytown Museum in 2012.
 I helped Joanna Dean—who supervised my doctoral work—curate “Six Moments in an Urban Forest,” which was based on her research.
 This was my first experience in museum work, and it was a thrill to see an exhibition materialize and later engage people with key themes in environmental history.
 The next important moment arrived courtesy of Jim Opp, co-director of the Carleton Centre for Public History.
 Jim hired me to be project manager for Rideau Timescapes, an iPhone app which was launched in 2013.